akiatoji/geohex-gen/README.md

 This gem installs a command line tool named ghgen that:

 * Given lat, lon return geohex level 10 code.
-* Given a GH (any size), display center lat/lon and show GH4/5/6 that contains this location
+* Given a GH (any size), display center lat/lon and show GH4/5/6 that contains this location.
 * Given a GH (any size) and a ring size, display geohex codes that form the ring(s).

+    $shell> ghgen -h

     Usage: ghgen [options]
         -a LAT                           Latitude.
 If used, must have longitude also -o LON                           Longitude.
 If used, must have latitude also